nonblocking/mashroom/ROADMAP.md

 ## Version 1.5

- * Portal: Add better support for chunks/code-splitting by setting the webpack publicPath dynamically during loading
- * Portal: Default theme: Language switcher
- * CMS content rendering app with a pluggable backend connector (e.g. for a headless CMS or Typo 3)
- * Asset rendering app with a pluggable backend connector (e.g. for a DMS or S3)
+ * Security: Add a "brokering" security provider that dispatches the actual authentication to different security providers based on some rules (path, query, header).
+This would for example allow it to have Portal *Sites* with different authentication methods (e.g. different Realms).
+ * Portal: Add a plugin to display CMS content.
+It must be possible to plug any CMS that is either headless or provides an API to fetch content.

 ## Version 1.6

+ * Portal: Add better support for chunks/code-splitting by setting the webpack publicPath dynamically during App loading
- * WebSocket proxy similar to mashroom-http-proxy based on mashroom-websocket
+ * Core: Add a WebSocket proxy similar to *mashroom-http-proxy* (or extend the existing plugin)
- * Use the new WebSocket proxy to handle restProxy targetUri's beginning with ws://
+ * Portal: Allow Apps to open WebSocket connections to a backend (through the Portal's REST proxy)

 ## Post 1.6

- * Portal: Responsive Admin Toolbar
+ * Portal: Add a *Store* that allows it to browse all registered Apps with description, configuration details and screenshots
  * Core: Handle path collisions of express apps
- * App store
+ * Portal Admin App: Make responsive
+ * Portal Default theme: Add a language switcher